-Mason County has prepared this flood damage prevention ordinance to implement comprehensive flood damage reduction control measures that are necessary for public health safety and welfare and that allow property owners to protect their property.
+Mason County has prepared this flood damage prevention ordinance to implement comprehensive flood damage reduction measures that are necessary for public health safety and welfare and that allow property owners to protect their property.
 Additional information about the Skokomish River valley has been developed through recent studies, and such data is relevant to this ordinance.
-The Skokomish River Comprehensive Flood Hazard Management Plan, February 1997 was adopted and contains a hydraulic study and recommendations for density based floodplain development regulations in the Skokomish River Valley.
-A channel migration zone and avulsion potential study, and an existing dike inspection report were completed in December 2005 by HDR Engineering and GeoEngineers on behalf of The engineers Skillings Connolly have completed the Draft Lower South Fork and Upper Skokomish River Hydraulic and Geomorphic Analysis (August 1997), the Discussion of Skokomish River Valley Flood and Avulsion Hazards (September 1997), and the South Fork of the Skokomish River and Vance Creek Hydraulic and Geomorphic Analysis and Recommendations for Action (June 1999, revised September 1999) that include the general documentation of the existence of flood hazard risk areas.
-Mason County. - Further studies in the Skokomish River floodplain are currently being undertaken under the authority of the Army Corps of Engineers.
+Further studies in the Skokomish River floodplain are currently being undertaken under the authority of the Army Corps of Engineers.